MoonSHRD/Token-Factory/README.md

 think about it as "subscription activision".
 `signOut` - return token to a user,stopping subscription.
-`banUser` - remove user subscription, token return to a crowdsale contract (I'm not really sure what to do with that)
+`banUser` - remove user subscription, token return to a crowdsale contract (I'm not really sure what to do with that) `setAdPrice` - set price for advertisment in chat, should be set in tokens, in minamal unit format (wei for standard decimals = 18)
+`buyAd` - buy advertisment in chat, basic functionality, request payment in tokens, returns event with given ad.message hash

 	Messeneger server should recive state updates about subscription through events from this contract.